Saint Agnes School (Saint Paul, Minnesota): Fine arts

 Saint Agnes has a long-standing choral tradition that coincides with its Catholic identity.
 The Saint Agnes Concert Chorale performs several concerts a year and tours extensively.
 It also participates in state competitions regularly receiving superior ratings.
 On almost a yearly basis, singers from the school are selected to participate in the All-State Choirs.

 The Saint Agnes School band program cultivates independent musicianship through various group and solo playing experiences.
 The curriculum, which includes listening, analyzing, composing, and performing, aims to develop musicians via creation, response, and performance evaluation.
 It serves students in grades 5–12, with band available to grades 5-8 and by audition for grades 9–12."

 Saint Agnes provides classes for Studio Arts such as Drawing, Painting, Photojournalism, Portfolio Preparation, and Sculpturing.
 These classes seek to provide students to skills required to see the beauty of art and its techniques.

 Saint Agnes has a variety of ways to allow creative expression in the performing arts via its Drama Club, One-Act Plays, and the Spring Musical.
 Students in Grades 1 & 6 are also allowed to participate by the school's yearly rendition of the Passion Play.

 Athletics

 Saint Agnes School is a school (Section 4A) that is mainly a member of the Skyline Conference of the Minnesota State High School League, but Saint Agnes does participate in other conferences of MSHSL.
-Saint Agnes collaborates with other schools for slightly more niche sports such as hockey, swimming, alpine skiing, and lacrosse.
+Saint Agnes collaborates with other schools for less common sports such as hockey, swimming, alpine skiing, and lacrosse.

 Boy's athletics includes baseball, basketball, cross country, football, golf, hockey, soccer, track and field, and wrestling.

 Girl's athletics includes basketball, cheerleading, cross country, golf, hockey, soccer, softball, track and field, and volleyball.